 How Do You Recognize a Panic Attack?

 There are physical, as well as emotional symptoms of panic attacks and disorders.
-Here are some that our Grief Recovery Center Houston therapist to watch out for to recognize whether you are experiencing one:
+Here are some to watch out for to recognize whether you are experiencing one:

 The physical aspects of a panic attack can be confusing as it assimilates the symptoms of a heart attack or a stroke.
 The intense feelings of fear can cause your heart to pound hard and fast, even causing you chest pains.
 During an attack, your body may shake or tremble, causing you to sweat with hot flashes and feel chills at the same time.
 A general feeling of being smothered and shortness of breath is another sign, may cause choking chest pains.
 Your body may feel numb or tingling, which can feel unreal or detached.